asiapay-lib/ios-paysdk-demo/README.md

 Create the paysdk.plist file in the app with the following attributes

-RSA Public Key(SDK_RSA_Publickey) :- Here you need to specify the value of certificate URL Domain(Domain):- Here you need to specify the "Domain" URL.
-Value for the Domain is optinal. e.g
+RSA Public Key(SDK_RSA_Publickey) :- Here you need to specify the value of certificate.

+URL Domain(Domain):- Here you need to specify the "Domain" URL.
+Value for the Domain is optional. e.g

 <img width="406" alt="Screenshot 2021-01-22 at 1 51 30 AM" src="https://user-images.githubusercontent.com/57219862/105408838-80ee2b80-5c55-11eb-8f5b-085ddbf88615.png">